XpyAI/XpyAI.github.io/_posts/2025-04-30-robot-learning-ml-ops-suite.markdown

 date:   2025-04-30 00:43:53 -0600
 ---

 Deep learning has become essential for robots to operate and perform complex tasks in unfamiliar or dynamic environments.
-However, infrastructure and tooling for robot learning, specifically, is largely insufficient–especially for integrated testing and evaluation of model performance in real-world, integrated robot testing.
+However, infrastructure and tooling for robot learning is largely insufficient–especially for integrated testing and evaluation of model performance in the real-world.
 To solve this problem, we're working on an MLOps Suite for robot learning.
 You can think of it as the Weights and Biases of robot learning.

 # Demo Video